anandxverma/csc505-software-design/ct6/README.txt

 INPUT: An integer between 0 and 999,999
 OUTPUT: Anglicised format of the input number
 EXCEPTIONS:
     - Number Out of Range for numbers outside the 0 to 999,999
     - Invalid Input Value for invalid values, such as strings or alphanumeric values
+EXAMPLE: anglicize(123)
 ASSUMPTIONS:
     - The input value is an integer between 0 to 999,999.

 ************************************************
 FUNCTION: Anglicize Amount